The Digital Restoration of Our Lives

 There is no doubt that 4IR technologies enable business activities to continue while maintaining the discipline of social distancing.
 For example, blockchain technology enables us to securely sign contracts without the need of being physically present.
 Artificial Intelligence (AI) can be used to power the factory floor and allow remote decision making, while robots can ensure production remains ongoing without exposing the workforce to any risk of infection.
 By combining the Industrial Internet of Things (IIoT) with cloud computing, global manufacturers could also remotely access a virtual command and control center to monitor and operate multiple facilities from anywhere in the world.
 At the current pace of adoption of these transformative technologies, we may very well end up ride-hailing an autonomous vehicle in the very near future, and thereby avoid being within close proximity of others who are contagious.

 Therefore, we must embrace a new digital DNA for our society that will probably need to be fuelled perpetually with creativity and innovation.
 After all, innovation has proven to be an effective tool that can solve pressing challenges, and it remains to be the driving force behind the advancement of humanity and the acceleration of global good.
 The Global Manufacturing and Industrialisation Summit (GMIS) and the Mohammed bin Rashid Initiative for Global Prosperity are two very specific, future-centric initiatives that are predicated on unleashing innovation to promote inclusive and sustainable industrial development globally.
+More about a few methods to increase tool life.

 The Sustainable Development Goals of the United Nations call, amongst 16 other objectives, for the good health and well-being of all.
 The current global health crisis has lent further urgency to actions that require us to be united and resilient.
 The pandemic will undoubtedly shock the manufacturing sector in the near term, and even force the temporary or permanent closure of many factories.
 At some point though, this global health crisis will come to a formidable end.
 The disruption to supply chains will shift countries towards more domestic production and capacity building programmes for their local workforce.
 In the longer term, the crisis will spur more innovation to advance digital technology, leaving a legacy of fundamental change to the way many things are made, used or disposed of.
 This is a new era of digital restoration – one that will not only restore our social and economic networks but will also pivot us towards a digital world that is empowered, enabled, and expedited by 4IR technologies to restore global prosperity.